Skip to main content

 from dhenara.ai.types import ResourceConfig

-The template contains all supported providers.
+The generated template includes all supported provider blocks.
 Keep only what you use.

 # Dhenara AI Provider Credentials